mapninja/Earthsys144/week02/01_TURN_IN_data_creation_in_qgis.md

    - Missing or incorrect metadata

 **The goal isn't perfection on the first try**—it's to learn the process of creating quality geospatial data and understanding how validation improves dataset quality.

+> **Concept note:** Validation is part of data creation, not something separate from it.
+A dataset becomes more useful when its creators and reviewers have a shared understanding of what "good enough" looks like and how consistency is maintained across many contributors.

 ### If Your Grid Cell is Unlabellable